rapid7/savery/README.md

     });
 ```

-As you can see, you can either call `savery.save` to immediately fire the save process, or you can create a partial function which accepts `filename` and `saveryOptions` but not the data.
+As you can see, you can either call `savery.save` to immediately fire the save process, or you can create a partial function which accepts `filename` and `saveryOptions` but returns a function that accepts the `data`.
 The reason for the partial function is the ability for reuse.
 For example, if you know the file type and want a consistent filename from a remote download:

 ```javascript
 import axios from 'axios';